 - In-app ads work perfectly for Android apps because they are free and cover a major part of the market

 - For iOS in-app purchases work better because the audience is willingly paying for additional features and content.

-It leads to another fact worth considering - having twice fewer iOS users than the Android ones you can generate the same income or even hit the new goals of getting the revenue.
+It leads to another fact worth considering—having twice less iOS used than Android ones, you can generate the same income or even hit the new goal of getting revenue.

 We can continue this list, making it pretty huge, but the main idea seems to be clear enough.
-The field you are working in and the kind of the app does not matter where - in the long run, you will get benefits from having two apps instead of one this way or that.
-Here you might say, ok, but how to process the whole deal?
-What are the converting covers and has under the hood?
+The field you are working in and the kind of app does not matter here—in the long run, you will get benefits from having two apps instead of one this way or that.
+Here you might say, ok, but how does one process the whole deal?
+What does the converting cover and what does it have under the hood?
 Check the next paragraph and see.